Downwell (video game)

-Downwell is a video game that is a combination of a vertically scrolling shooter and platform game with elements of a roguelike.
-It was developed by Ojiro Fumoto and published by Devolver Digital for iOS and Microsoft Windows in October 2015, for Android in January 2016, and for PlayStation 4 and PlayStation Vita in May 2016.
+Downwell is a 2015 roguelike vertically scrolling shooter video game developed by Moppin and published by Devolver Digital.
+The first game to be developed solely by Ojiro Fumoto, it was released for iOS and Microsoft Windows in October 2015, for Android in January 2016, and for PlayStation 4 and PlayStation Vita in May 2016.
 A Nintendo Switch version was released in January 2019.
 British studio Red Phantom Games developed the Switch and PlayStation ports.

 Downwell uses a palette of four colors, which default to black background and white outlines, with red as a highlight for gems, enemies and other important items, and blue for water environment features.
 The exact colors can be changed through unlockable in-game palettes.
 The art style and underground level design have been compared to Spelunky and Cave Story.